jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 ## Principle: Build for eventual compromise

-PRINCIPLE: Build defences to protect information, even when some component in a system is compromised.
+PRINCIPLE: Build defenses to protect information, even when some component in a system is compromised.

-For instance, at the service side encryption of data at rest or in use may assist in protecting information when an attacker gainst access to the servers.
+For instance, at the service side encryption of data at rest or in use may assist in protecting information when an attacker gains access to the servers.
 Similarly, regular purging of old information can limit damage in case a compromise occurs.